 In the first few months of 2020 I will be looking to team up with people to develop an implementation plan for this site and its features.
 I already had contact with David Spicer from Doc Spicer Permaculture Earthworks if he would be interested to do a course in Greece.
 He said he would be interested, but we have not gone into any details.
 The aim of this course would be to teach people about regenerative earthworks and water harvesting techniques.
 Also, we would be implementing the major parts of the design using excavators during or after the course.
 I would like to find networks and individuals to team up with for implementing this vision.
 I have included a contact form below to contact me if you would be interested.

 A social aspect comes into this that I have not discussed yet.
 The land on which we live has been in the family for three generations and though people are interested in changing it, a period of time needs to be taken for adjustment to the ideas we are talking about here.
 This will be the most defining factor for when this course would take place.
-We are thinking in terms of a few years.
+We are thinking in terms of a year to a few years.